sasha1medved/PPP-Builder/README.md

 Project Info includes a product lookup field (Matrix ID / Barcode / Description / Cust Ref / Jen Ref).

-In the current version, lookup data is embedded in the HTML file.
-Users do not need the Excel file in the same folder for lookup to work.

 ## Export Output

 The exported PPTX and PDF include: